MFSTech/GetStatuses/README.md

 * `Invoice` - This is the date on which the shipment was invoiced.
 This is only available in the Full format.
 * `Closed` - This was the date on which the shipment was closed.
 When the `CloseType` is "POD", it will correspond with the `StatusDateTime` of the  "Delivery" status.

+The `Dates` section is available in the Slim and Full formats.

 #### Airports

 The `Origin` and `Destination` airport codes represent the nearest service terminals to the `Shipper` and `Consignee`, based on some proprietary routing logic.
 They were historically used for customer rating, but are now generally just informational.
 They are also available only in the Full format.